 Please bear in mind that, in most instances, we will need at least 24 hours notice in order to arrange a viewing.

-In order to be fair to all prospective tenants, our properties are let on a first-come first-served basis, provided the prospective tenant is deemed suitable.
+In order to be fair to all prospective tenants, our properties are let on a first-come first-served basis, or an application basis dependant on the property provided the prospective tenant is deemed suitable.
 If, having attended the viewing, you would like to lease the property, we will require the following from you in order to ensure the property is held prior to being taken off the market once you go through our referencing process:

 Please note the holding deposit forms part of the full deposit upon signing of the tenancy agreement.